jones-lab-tamu/CBAS/Training.md

 > ### **Pro-Tip: What Makes a Good Dataset?**
 > *   **Quantity:** Aim for at least **100-200** high-quality labeled instances for each behavior.
 For rare or subtle behaviors, more is always better.
+> *   **Signs of Too Little Data:** If your training finishes very quickly (e.g., in fewer than 5 epochs) or hits "Early Stopping" almost immediately, the model has likely "memorized" your small dataset rather than learning general patterns.
+>     *   **Rule of Thumb:** 15 examples is not enough.
+Aim for **50–100 instances** per behavior as a starting point.
 > *   **Variety:** The most important factor is variety.
 Ensure your labeled examples come from:
 >     *   Multiple different animals.
 >     *   Different times of day (and different lighting conditions).